screwdriver-cd/screwdriver/design/build-cache.md

 2. Caching is scoped.
    1. Job level caching
    2. Event level caching
-   3. Pipeline level cachingi (static caching, in a sense)
+   3. Pipeline level caching (static caching, in a sense)
 3. Well used caching patterns can be offered as predefined options.
    1. Dependency caching for build systems such as npm, sbt and cargo.

-The build cache and cache usage is configureble via Yaml and backed by an internal sd-command and caching service.
+The build cache and cache usage is configurable via Yaml and backed by an internal sd-command and caching service.

 ## Details